Pondidum/pondidum.github.io/_posts/2017-10-02-dotnet-core-docker-integration-tests.md

 ---
 layout: post
 title: Integration Testing with Dotnet Core, Docker and RabbitMQ
-tags: code dotnetcore rabbitmq docker testing
+tags: dotnetcore rabbitmq docker testing
 ---

 When building libraries, not only is it a good idea to have a large suite of Unit Tests, but also a suite of Integration Tests.